-• Services that are covered for you What you must pay when you get these services Transportation (Non-Emergency) Non-emergency transportation to plan-approved locations such as to a doctor's office visit, pharmacies and dialysis centers.
+Services that are covered for you What you must pay when you get these services Transportation (Non-Emergency) Non-emergency transportation to plan-approved locations such as to a doctor's office visit, pharmacies and dialysis centers.
 MVP helps to coordinate rides that are appropriate for your health needs.
-Services are provided at the level of care that fits your medical needs.
-This can be in the form of a ride-share, medical sedan, wheelchair accessible van, bariatric wheelchair accessible van and gurney transport Rides must be scheduled through the plan approved vendor.
-24 one-way trips maximum per calendar year.
-30-mile limit per You pay \$0 per one-way ride to an MVP approved location 24 one-way trips maximum per calendar year.
-30-mile limit applies per trip.
-Unlimited one-way trips per calendar year to Department of Veterans Affairs affiliated locations.
-45-mile limit Unlimited one-way trips per calendar year to Department of Veterans Affairs affiliated locations.
-45-mile limit per trip.
-This benefit is not to be used for emergency situations.
+You pay \$0 per one-way ride to an MVP approved location 26 one-way trips maximum per calendar Services are provided at the level of care that fits your medical needs.
+This can be in the form of a ride-share, medical sedan, wheelchair accessible van, bariatric wheelchair accessible van and gurney transport 30-mile limit applies per trip Rides must be Rides must be scheduled through the plan approved vendor. coordinated through MVP's transportation 26 one-way trips maximum per calendar year 30-mile limit per trip This benefit is not to be used for emergency situations.
 For Emergency transportation: See Ambulance.
-Contact the MVP Medicare Customer Care Center for additional details on how to access this benefit. per trip.
-Rides must be coordinated through MVP's transportation coordinator.
-Call American Logistics at 1- 855-923-4125 Monday - Friday 8 a.m. - 5 p.m. or contact the MVP Medicare Customer Care Center (numbers and
+Contact the MVP Medicare Customer Care Center for additional details on how to access this benefit. coordinator.
+Call American Logistics at 1-855-923- 4125 Monday - Friday 8 a.m. - 5 p.m. or contact the MVP Medicare Customer Care Center (numbers and hours on the back of this book)